agusvillarreal/aws-saa-c02-notes/vpc.md

 ## Building Solutions across VPCs with Peering
 VPC Peering -> Allows you to connect 1 VPC with another via a direct network route using private IP addresses
+- Instances behave as if they were on the same private network
+- You can peer VPCs with other AWS accounts as well as with other VPCs in the same account

-Transitive peering is not supported.
-This must always be in a hub-and-spoke model You can peer between regions
+- Transitive peering is not supported.
+- This must always be in a hub-and-spoke model
+- You can peer between regions
-No overlapping CIDR address ranges
+- No overlapping CIDR address ranges

 ## Network Privacy with AWS PrivateLink
 If you see a question asking about peering VPCs to tens, hundreds, or thousands of customer VPCs, think of AWS PrivateLinks